gouravpatil-dev/settleup/README.md

 expense obligations into a reduced set of final payments — not yet built (that's Phase 4–5).

-**Status: Phase 2 (Authentication and Groups) complete.** Expenses, the balance engine, and the settlement optimizer are not implemented yet.
+**Status: Phase 3 (Expense Engine) complete.** The balance engine and settlement optimizer are not implemented yet.

 ## Stack